Eluinhost/Match-Calendar/README.md

 }
 ```

+A more complete HTTPS nginx conf can be found [here](/nginx-current.md)

 Note that Apache/nginx require you to set the mime type of .appcache files to `text/cache-manifest`.

 For nginx this can be done in `mimes.types` by adding `text/cache-manifest appcache`,